-Under MAP-21, the FAST Act continues the Highway Safety Improvement Program (HSIP) as a core Federal-aid program with the purpose of achieving a significant reduction in fatalities and serious injuries on all public roads, including non-State-owned public roads.
+The Infrastructure Investment and Jobs Act (IIJA) increased funding for the Highway Safety Improvement Program (HSIP) which is a core Federal-aid program with the purpose of achieving a significant reduction in fatalities and serious injuries on all public roads, including non-State-owned public roads.
 Highway Safety Improvement projects must be consistent with the State’s Strategic Highway Safety Plan (SHSP) and are selected on the basis of supportive crash data.

 Project Manager, Safety Programs